Have you ever purchased something because a well-known person you admire used the product or service?

 Google Analytics is great if you want to track overall traffic directed to your website and the number of leads converted.
 The software provides you with a deep look at acquisition, behavior, and conversions related to an influencer and your visitors.

 For example, if you ask the influencer to conduct a giveaway or contest, look at the number of people who participated.
-If you give the influencer a discount code for audience members to use at checkout, look at how many people used it and, therefore, made a purchase thanks to their content.
-If you provide the influencer with specific URLs with tags to specific posts or landing pages, track their performance by looking at the number of leads directed to those pages via the given URLs.
+Say you give the influencer a discount code for audience members to use at checkout, see how many people used it to make a purchase.

 Now, onto measuring influencer marketing success on social media.
 HubSpot’s Social Tool can help you pull specific engagement-related data, like reach and interactions, from various platforms.
 Additionally, the respective social platforms you’re using may have analytics tools built-in as well, such as Twitter Analytics and Instagram Insights.